|Aims & Work

 Setting Standards, Values & Goals refers to a ‘code of conduct’ (or code of research practice) that will set guidelines for researchers on how to approach ecovillages with research requests, how to conduct this research respectfully, and how to include means of compensation for resources and staff time that ecovillages are requested to extend in support of research projects.
 In the long-term we hope that the GEN Research Working Group and its Advisory Board can be involved in setting goals for future research.

 Primarily, we want to raise the awareness amongst researchers to give something back to the ecovillages.
 Additionally, we will develop a code of conduct and recommendations on ecovillage research.
 In many cases, researchers from universities work for their personal accreditation or are paid, while expecting voluntary time investment by ecovillagers.
 In respect to this requested contribution of time, it is quite fair that researchers take care of ‘giving something back’.
 This can be voluntary work in the ecovillage or assistance with larger projects, a financial contribution, and/or inclusion of the ecovillage as a partner in the research proposal and project funding.

 If you are a researcher on ecovillages, or otherwise engarged in these topics, we welcome your support!
-Please join our email listserve (see below) and get involved.
+Please get in touch with us at [email protected].
 We are active in the following areas:

 - Provide a platform for exchange:

 - Find reviewers on ecovillage articles for journals, etc.